Nikon D780 vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D780 and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D780 and A9 II can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D780 and the Sony A9 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.